 If you wish to pursue an Individual Doctorate you will not be integrated into a previously structured programme consisting of courses and workshops in order to broaden your qualifications or further your career.
 But you are welcome to participate in any lectures or courses which you would find interesting or useful, provided you have the prior consent of the respective lecturer.
 And usually your supervisor will ask you to attend his/her colloquium for doctoral candidates on a regular basis.
 Detailed information on seminars and lectures can be found in the annotated lecture time table for the MA and BA programmes.

 You do not have to compete with other prospective doctoral candidates for a limited number of places.
 If you meet the prerequisites for admission as doctoral candidate and have found a supervisor for your doctoral project, you may apply for the admission at any given time.

 The supervisor for your doctoral project will not be assigned, you will have to find her or him yourself.
 As a rule the supervisor will need to be a professor or senior lecturer (PrivatdozentIn) of the Department of Political and Social Sciences.
 But there are a few exceptions: select members of institutions our department have a cooperation with are authorized to supervise doctoral projects.
 And in well-founded cases professors who are not or no longer members of the faculty (eg. retired professors) can act as supervisors as well.
 You will find detailed information in the regulations for the conduct of doctoral examinations as well as on the homepages of the institutes and Central Institutes.

 Please keep in mind that every doctoral project has to be supported by at least one of the full professors in our department.
 If your supervisor is a full professor her- or himself, no further action is necessary.
-If not, you will have to submit a letter of support from someone who is in addition to the letter of confirmation from your supervisor.
+If not, you will have to submit a letter of support from someone who is in addition to the supervisory agreement.